perscamden/asylum_diary/README.md

+**An overly simplified encapsulation**

+(All these are backed by power abuse and impunity.
+They know to cover their crimes but at the same time they are proud committing them.

+Number of involved people are hundreds if not over a thousand.)

+I left Hong Kong when I sensed dangers including my home being entered when I was away.

+Tried to volunteer for Ukraine both because I thought that we should help and because I wouldn’t be qualified for VISAs.
+I understood there could be life threatening danger in Ukraine, but I believe there is a difference between dying for a cause and dying to persecution by authoritarians without being able to do anything.
+Received no response and felt followed in Poland.
+Left Poland and sought asylum in Lithuania.

+Started out proactively telling them my plan to establish my life in Lithuania and the problems or dangers I sensed.
+Turned out the authorities of Lithuania were helping the Chinese Communist Party to continue and further their persecution.
+Suffered harassment, insult and health damages for almost 2 years.
+Left when realized even the legal process for appeal was fake.

+Got trapped for days in airport and robbed in Latvia by power abuse.

+Arrived in the UK with an expiring passport and barely any money left.
+Claimed asylum.

+What happened in Lithuania continues in the UK.

+**A few examples of what they do**

+Inflict health damages.
+A notable one is the damage to my respiratory system.
+I have become so weak that even small changes in the air or normal movement in daily life can make me cough.

+There used to be alarm in the Foreigners Registration Centre in Lithuania and Holiday

+Inn in the UK that would go off before I notice any smoke.
+But later the alarm remained silent even when there was smoke that made me cough nonstop.
+Not that places without alarm (or the alarm didn’t go off) were any better.

+Fake personnels of all kinds of organization including the UN and NGOs, or real but complicit.
+I don’t know which is worse.

+Stalking me everywhere and had phone camera aiming at me.

+They use also women not only to stalk me and aim camera at me, but also “walk in front of me” or do other things in front of me.
+Convince me that’s not sick.
+And it’s not just the Chinese Communist Party, but also Lithuania and the UK.

+Numerous fake passersby.

+Not just men and women, everything is a tool to them, including children and animals.
+I have kind of mentioned in some entries.

+Dehumanising surveillance that enable other crimes.

+Control and breach over both physical and digital mails.

+Collection of my image, voice and writing.

+Fake processes and fake documents.
+But they are or are backed by the authorities, so.
+Yes, it's complicated.

+---

 The main diary entries are in the en/ (older) and the UK/ (more recent) folders.

 It is not reader friendly as it was meant to be a record only, and an incomplete one.
 Maybe it is easier to read the newer entries first because they are more explicit.